HumanSignal/label-studio/docs/source/guide/label_components.md

 Each object tag must have a unique name attribute and a value attribute that so that you can “point” to it from elsewhere within the labeling configuration.
 You can read more about this in [Parameters](#Parameters) below.

+For more information, see [Retrieve imported data into the labeling configuration](label_object).

 </dd>

 <dt>Control tags</dt>